kabuk-istanbul/name-the-color-stylus/README.md

 ### name-that-color

-Returns color's all information as a list (ntc.name() method in ntc.js)
+Returns the color's all information as a list (ntc.name() method in ntc.js)

 ```stylus
 name-that-color(#2574FF) // '#1E90FF' 'Dodger Blue' '#0000FF' 'Blue' false